-F.A., Sudanese
+F.A., Sudanese, asylum seeker, survivor of 24 June 2022

 "There were some seriously injured, like one of my friends from Darfur.
 He lost one of his eyes and his teeth on 24 June.
 There were also other cases of people in danger who they put on the buses with us."